hotelcurtains/CS135/notes/class notes.md

 - a pair G = (V, E) where V is any objects and E is a set of pairs of or single elements of V

 ## Trees
+- a tree is an undirected connected graph with no cycles
+- each vertex has a level (distance from the root)
+- the height is is highest level of any vertex in the graph
+- most of this kinda stuff in in the cs 284 notes
+- you can turn a free tree in to a rooted tree by  designating a root and making it look organized
+- variable length codes: find a letter by moving through a tree until you reach a leaf, then returning to the root and repeating
+- Any free tree with at least two vertices has at least two leaves.
+- Pₙ in a path of n vertices, just a straight line
+- Sₙ is a star with n points and n+1 vertices with all point vertices connected only to the central one
 - a tree with n vertices has n-1 edges
 - a full m-ary tree with height h has mʰ vertices
+- a forest is a graph with no cycles (it need not be connected)
+  - for a forest with n vertices and c connected components (individual trees), its number of edges = n-c